andyhasit/web2py_intellisense/README.md

 1. Copy the file __auto_completion_support.py__ into the modules folder of a web2py application.
 2. Import the module and call __generate_auto_completion_file(db, file)__ from any place in your web2py app so long as the models have all been processed.
 (I call it from a function in a test controller in which I have imported the module)
 3. The file parameter is where you want the dummy classes to be written to (file contents will be overwritten).
+4. You will need to re-run this every time you change your models.
+If you want it to run at every request while in dev mode, you can always add a model file that executes last ('zzz.py' should do) and call it from there.
-4. Fake import that file into any source file (controller, module) in which you want auto completion, like so:
+5. Fake import that file into any source file (controller, module) in which you want auto completion, like so:

         if 0:
             import autocomplete_fakes.py